 Have the students work in small groups.
 Each group will test the compaction of the soil by pushing a sharpened pencil into the ground at various locations on the school grounds.
 Discuss what it means when the pencil goes in far (lots of spaces between soil particles) and when it is hard to push in (soil is compacted, few spaces between the particles).

-Have students record the depth that the pencil penetrates, testing different kinds of places (e.g. playing field, lawn, garden, flowerbed, near a pathway, in a parking area, etc.) and listing the depth for each location.
+Have students record the depth that the pencil penetrates, testing different kinds of places (e.g. playing field, lawn, garden, flowerbed, near a pathway, in a parking area, etc.) and listing the depth for each location on the Two Tests of Soil Compaction data sheet.
 Gather the students and review their findings.
 What kinds of places were compacted?
 Where was the soil the loosest?

 Based on the findings of the compaction test, ask students to make a prediction about percolation.
 At which of the locations would rainwater soak into the ground the fastest?
 Where would it go the slowest?
 Have students test their predictions with a percolation test (see below) at different sites, comparing places where the pencil went in easily and where it was hard to push in.